olof/olof.github.io/_posts/2019-10-16-dns-over-https-over-tor-part3.md

 ### Implementation

-A first go at it: Using AnyEvent and AnyEvent::Handle::UDP, we set up a resolver that accepts UDP datagrams.
+A first go at it: Using [AnyEvent][cpan/AnyEvent] and [AnyEvent::Handle::UDP][cpan/AnyEvent::Handle::UDP], we set up a resolver that accepts UDP datagrams.
 On each incoming packet, we forward the payload (a regular DNS packet) to the HTTP endpoint listed in `$uri`, via the proxy specified in `$proxy`.
 The payload of the HTTP response (again, a normal DNS packet) is sent back to the original DNS querier.

-Since AnyEvent::HTTP doesn't support socks proxies, we use the http proxy provided by privoxy.
+We use [AnyEvent::HTTP][cpan/AnyEvent::HTTP] as HTTP client, but since it doesn't support socks proxies, we use the http proxy provided by privoxy.
 (They do document a way to hack in socks support, but we'll go with privoxy for now.)

 ```perl
 use strict;